The video experts blog

 - Don’t forget email newsletters.
 In a report published by Forrester, including video in an email campaign leads to a whopping 200-300% increase in CTR (click-through rate).

 5. How to generate interest in your live video streaming website

 Before we wrap this up, let’s share a few more tips about how to generate interest in your live stream embedded on a website.
 Specifically, we’ll cover two tips here: countdown timers, and promo clips.

 In this article, we’ve introduced you to how to integrate live streaming on a website.
-It’s a critical topic for every live broadcaster to understand, as the above sections highlight.
+It’s a critical topic for every live broadcaster to understand, as the highlight of the above section.

 Of course, every live broadcaster also needs the right tools for hosting and delivering their video.
-DaCast offers all the features described in this article, and much more.
-We also provide top-tier Akamai CDN delivery, video on-demand hosting, monetization tools, analytics, and more.
-If you’d like to try out our streaming solutions, you can sign up for our 30-day free trial (no credit card required), below.
+Dacast offers all the features described in this article, and much more.
+We also provide top-tier Akamai CDN delivery, video-on-demand hosting, monetization tools, analytics, and more.
+If you’d like to try out our streaming solutions, you can sign up for our 14-day free trial (no credit card required), below.